Advance notifications for planned maintenance events in Azure SQL Database (Preview)

-Advance notifications (Preview) are available for databases configured to use a non-default maintenance window and managed instances with any configuration (including the default one).
+Advance notifications (Preview) are available for databases configured to use a nondefault maintenance window.
 Advance notifications enable customers to configure notifications to be sent up to 24 hours in advance of any planned event.

 For Azure SQL Database, advance notifications cannot be configured for the System default maintenance window option.
 Choose a maintenance window other than the System default to configure and enable Advance notifications.